What will your baby be doing from three months to six – and will they have a sleep regression at four months?

 - What problems may interrupt my baby’s sleep?

-The newborn stage is amazing – but sleep is in very short supply for you and you have had to get to know this tiny and demanding human who cries, needs their nappy changes and vomits.
+The newborn stage is amazing – but sleep is in very short supply for you and you have had to get to know this tiny and demanding human who cries, needs their nappy changed and vomits.
 The first three months can be really tough.
-Things start to settle down and you begin to understand your baby’s likes and dislikes and to get started on a newly established routine for days and night.
+After that, though, things start to settle down and you begin to understand your baby’s likes and dislikes and to get started on a newly established routine for days and night.

-Your baby’s immature digestive system will now start to mature and they will be able to hold more milk in their tummies at each feed and to keep it down and digest it well.
-They will be better able to bring up wind with your help as their muscles develop.
-This means that wind and colic may now ease and you may be able to eat some things that upset your baby before such as citrus and strawberries.
+Your baby’s immature digestive system will now start to mature and they will be able to hold more milk in their tummies at each feed, to keep it down and to digest it well.
+They will be better able to bring up wind, with your help, as their muscles develop.
+This means that wind and colic may now ease and if you’re breastfeeding, you may be able to eat some things that upset your baby before such as citrus and strawberries.

 If your baby’s symptoms do not get better, it is possible they are suffering from Reflux or CMPA (cows’ milk protein allergy) –see your GP and be referred to a Paediatrician if you think this may be the case.

 It’s now time to start to wean your baby from their sleep props so that they will be able to settle themselves to sleep.
-If their prop has been you – either breastfeeding or rocking – try now to start putting them in their cot when they are sleepy, but not yet asleep.
+If their prop has been you – either breastfeeding or rocking –start putting them in their cot when they are sleepy but not yet asleep.
 You should carry on talking or singing to your baby and then gently leave the room, still talking.
-A good monitor is gold dust here, if you can talk to your baby through it and they will still feel the comfort of your voice even if you are in another rom.
+A good monitor is gold dust here.
+If you can talk to your baby through it, they will still be comforted by your voice, even if you are in another room.

 There are things happening in that tiny body.
 That’s why, even if they have been sleeping well, they may suddenly have a change of sleep patterns at four months.
 Here’s why: